hongbinbao/noserunner/README.md

 	    --cycle CYCLE         Set the number(int) of cycle.
 Execute test with a specified number of cycle.
 Default is 1

-	    --plan PLAN           Set the absolute path or relative path of test plan file.
+	    --plan-file PLAN      Set the absolute path or relative path of test plan file.
 If not provide this option.
 The "plan" file in current directory will be used as default

 	    --duration DURATION   The minumum test duration before ending the test.
 					          Here format must follow next format: xxDxxHxxMxxS.